-Being a blogger takes some dedication, and since most of your money will come from ad revenue and affiliate marketing, you'll need to have an audience before you really get stable cash flow.
+Being a blogger takes some dedication, and since most of your money will come from ad revenue and affiliate marketing, you'll need to have a dedicated audience before you really get stable cash flow.

-That said, big blogs earn big bucks, and there's no reason you have to limit yourself to a single blog (I currently run multiple blogs that make money).
+That said, big blogs earn a fantastic income, and there's no reason you have to limit yourself to a single blog (I currently run multiple blogs that make money).

 Starting cash flow can be pretty low for most new bloggers.
 You'll earn a small amount of money to start, and it takes time to build a profitable business by blogging.